 - The virus has been found in circulating blood,8 as well as on skin biopsy of patients with EM minor.6

-Erythema multiforme in a 43-year-old woman that recurs every time she breaks out ...
+Erythema multiforme in a 43-year-old woman that recurs every time she breaks out with genital herpes.
+A. Target lesions on hand.
+B. Target ...